-25 Oct Community-based VS School-based student care – Which is better?
+25 Oct Community-based VS School-based student care

 When it comes to after-school care arrangements, parents in Singapore usually go with one of these three options – community-based student care, school-based student care, or other home-based alternatives.
 School-based student care is offered by primary schools and these centres are located inside the school compounds, whereas community-based care refers to student care centres outside the primary school compounds.